kadyb/OGH2025/README.md

 process, and analyze satellite data using a comprehensive ecosystem of spatial packages.
 We will also discuss automation and workflow reproducibility, which are very useful in practice.
-Workshops aim to provide the essential knowledge and practical skills needed to start your own projects involving remote sensing data acquisition and processing.
+Workshops aim to provide the essential knowledge and practical skills needed to start your own projects involving the acquisition and processing of remote sensing data.

 # Requirements